 You might think this sounds cheesy, but by choosing gratitude for what you do have instead of living in fear of what you don’t you’ll completely change your mindset.
 You’ll realize that you have more than a lot of other people do and know that if they can make it on less you can certainly make it on what you’ve got now as you continue to work to make your situation different.

 Now these three steps might sound like mind games.
 And in some ways, you’re absolutely correct – they are mind games.

 The thing is that continuing to live in fear of your financial situation post-divorce is a mind game too.
 A BIG FAT HORRIBLE mind game that will make you positively miserable.

 So, what can it hurt to challenge yourself to take your fear and use it for good by changing the way you think about it so you can get busy creating the post-divorce financial situation you want?

-I’m Dr. Karen Finn, a divorce coach and advisor helping people just like you who are looking for advice and support in healing after divorce divorce.
+I’m Dr. Karen Finn, a divorce and personal life coach helping people just like you who are looking for advice and support in healing after divorce.
 You can join my newsletter list for free weekly advice.
 And, if you’re ready, you can take the first step toward working with me as your personal coach by scheduling a private consultation.

 Looking for more divorce advice?
 You’ll find what you’re looking for in Healing After Divorce.